All research

 The benchmark

-BharatVoice-Bench evaluates six systems on a 160-sample stratified subset drawn from a 11,487-sample curated corpus of FLEURS, AI4Bharat IndicVoices, AI4Bharat Svarah, and HiACC.
+BharatVoice-Bench evaluates seven systems on a 160-sample stratified subset drawn from an 11,487-sample curated corpus of FLEURS, AI4Bharat IndicVoices, AI4Bharat Svarah, and HiACC.
 Every (model, language) cell carries 95% bootstrap confidence intervals over 10,000 resamples.
 References are normalized via the IndicNLP library — preserving matras and viramas that Whisper's default BasicTextNormalizer strips — before WER and CER are computed.
 The benchmark has three independent axes:

 • 01Transcription fidelity.
 WER and CER per (model, language) with bootstrap CIs; pairwise significance tests on aggregate WER.